StarAmy/BreedingOverhaul/README.md

 Breeding Egg-Laying Animals In-Game (assuming you use default configuration for the incubatordata file):

-                1. Obtain DNA for the correct species - you can buy DNA from Marnie, or process your male animal's unique drops into it at the recycling machine.
+                1. Obtain DNA for the correct species - you can buy DNA from Marnie, or process your male animal's unique drops into it at the genetic extractor.
                 2. Craft a fertile egg using an egg and a DNA, or a large fertile egg using a large egg and a DNA.
                 3. Drop the fertile egg in the incubator just like normal, and wait for it to hatch (now it has a chance to be born male, too).
 Large fertile eggs have a chance to hatch two new babies if you have space for them.